In Saturn's Rings: Animation and image processing

-Van Vuuren wanted viewers to feel as if they were flying through space.
+Stone wanted viewers to feel as if they were flying through space.
 His biggest challenge was how to do this without having to rely on traditional computer-generated images.
-Although The Kid Stays in the Picture effect had opened the door to inventive ways of manipulating photographs, van Vuuren did not find it robust enough to tackle Saturn's rings.
-He experimented with dozens of other techniques both old and new, including the "Bullet Time" effect (e.g. as seen in The Matrix films), which employs multiple still cameras to create variable speeds of motion.
+Although The Kid Stays in the Picture effect had opened the door to inventive ways of manipulating photographs, Stone did not find it robust enough to tackle Saturn's rings.
+They experimented with dozens of other techniques both old and new, including the "Bullet Time" effect (e.g. as seen in The Matrix films), which employs multiple still cameras to create variable speeds of motion.

 The director determined that only actual photographs would be used, without hand-drawn or computer-generated images (CGI).
 This required the use of over 7.5 million separate images, captured in space or by telescopes.
 To present a 3-dimensional effect, images would be composited and moved using multi-plane animation, but no such animation had ever been attempted on this scale.
 For example, Walt Disney Studios had used this technique with seven layers in films such as Snow White and the Seven Dwarfs, whereas In Saturn's Rings uses up to 1.2 million layers in its most complex sequence.

 About 25% of the image processing work is performed using Adobe After Effects.
 Most of the remaining work is done with Adobe Photoshop, Adobe Bridge, GIMP, and custom-written software.

 In Saturn's Rings strives to present an accurate representation of the view which would be seen by a person traveling through space, arriving at Saturn.
 The film's image processing requires complex mathematics and extremely high-resolution images.
 Over 30 individuals and groups contributed their efforts to acquiring and processing the images, including Gordan Ugarkovic (largest image donor: Cassini, Huygens, Messenger, LRO), Colin Legg (astrophotographer), Val Klavans (image donor and image processor), Bill Eberly (lead SDSS image processor), Jason Harwell (lead Hubble/ESO image processor), Judy Schmidt (Hubble/ESO image processor) and Ian Regan (lead image processor and donor: Titan/Saturn/Jupiter).

 Image sources

 The film relies primarily on photographs of Saturn and its moons, taken by the Cassini-Huygens probe.
 A large number of other sources were also used.
-Many of these images of stars and galaxies were taken from camera locations much closer to Earth, during the manned Apollo missions and by the unmanned Hubble Space Telescope.
+Many of these images of stars and galaxies were taken from camera locations much closer to Earth, during the crewed Apollo missions and by the Hubble Space Telescope.
 These images "set the stage" during the film's opening sequences, before the viewer approaches Saturn.